For each question you can choose a specific type of answer: multiple, scale, grid, etc.

 Four types of triggers

 Your website is uniquely contextualized so deploying any generalized interaction will be ineffective.
 Trigger branching logic surveys for the right visitor, at the right moment and generate actionable insights from their responses.

-The on-click surveys get triggered when the user clicks on a designated HTML element of the web page such as a button, image or text.
+The on-click feedback surveys get triggered when the user clicks on a designated HTML element of the web page such as a button, image or text.

 This option allows you to trigger surveys as soon as the page loads.
 It can be a good solution for maximum visibility.